Fabian2598/AMG_SchwingerModel/README.md

 - [x] Implement SAP for each level
     - [x] Rewrite method for the Level0 and check that it coincide with the previous implementation
     - [x] Test the method for the coarser levels.
 Compare the convergence of the solution with GMRES and check that the inversion is working properly.
-- [ ] Integrate everything in a V-cycle
+- [x] Integrate everything in a V-cycle.
-    - [ ] Start by writing the set-up phase, during which it will be necessary to have the V-cycle.
+- [ ] Use the V-cycle to write the SetUp phase.
-- [ ] Improve performance (if needed).
+- [ ] Implement a K-cycle and include it in SetUp phase.
-- [ ] Use the V-cycle as preconditioner and compare with the two-grid method.
+- [ ] Improve the performance and clean the code.
-- [ ] Implement a K-cycle.
+- [ ] Use the multilevel method as preconditioner.
 - [ ] Compare the two-grid, the K-cycle and the V-cycle used as preconditioenrs for the FGMRES and as stand-alone solvers.